Dvisacker/eth-navigator/README.md

 ## Usage

-To use Kleptoman, run the following command:
+To use eth-manager, run the following command:

 ```
 cargo run -- <COMMAND> [OPTIONS]